-A review of the FEMA Flood Insurance Rate Map (FIRM), Community Panel 72000C1135H (effective date 4/19/2005), shows the project site is in Flood Zone X, which is not in a Special Flood Hazard Area (SFHA).
+A review of the FEMA Flood Insurance Rate Map (FIRM), Community Panel 72000C1045H (effective date 04/19/2023), shows the project site is in Flood Zone X, which is not in a Special Flood Hazard Area (SFHA).
 Flood insurance is not required.
 No further evaluation is required.
+The project is in compliance with the Flood Disaster Protection Act and National Flood Insurance Reform Act.